-HSAs were designed to help make healthcare more affordable and give people more freedom in their personal healthcare decisions.
-However, due to tax advantages, friendly contribution options, and investment opportunities, more people are looking to their HSAs in retirement.
+Health Savings Accounts (HSAs), coupled with a high deductible health plan, were designed to help make healthcare more affordable and give people more freedom in their personal healthcare decisions.
+Another advantage of the account is the ability to use it in retirement.
+Due to generous tax advantages, friendly contribution options, and investment opportunities, more people are looking at their HSAs as part of a long term strategy.
 Here’s what you need to know about your HSA and retirement.

 HSA and Retirement